 By Don Koenig

-While attending a previous church they hired a new young pastor and in his first service in a mid sized Southern Baptist Church I was a little shocked to be told to pull out an insert in the weekly bulletin and then recite the church covenant.
-(I later researched where the covenant came from, it came out of the Baptist hymnal and is a standard covenant of which there are many modifications).
+Around the year 2005 while I was a member of a mid-sized Southern Baptist Church the church hired a new young pastor to replace the one that left.
+In his very first service I was a little shocked to be told to pull out an insert in the weekly bulletin and to recite the church covenant.
+I later researched where the covenant came from.
+It came out of the old Baptist hymnal and it is the standard Baptist covenant that is still used today in many Baptist churches.
+Some Baptist churches have made some modifications to this covenant and some others do not use it.
+Some adhere to it legalisticaly.

 I have a big problem with making covenants in the first place, because I do not believe it is biblical for Christians to make covenants or oaths.
 God takes covenants very seriously and I think before we enter into one we should be certain that we will keep it.
 What also bothered me was that we did not even have the time to read the document before we were to recite it.